hamlibdk/HAMLIB-SDK/README.md

   JTSDK64 Tools Post Install/Redeployment Selections
 ------------------------------------------------------

 At the prompts indicate which components you want to install or redeploy.

- For VC Runtimes, OmniRig, Git, MSYS2 and VS Code use:
- --> Y/Yes or N/No
+ For VC Runtimes, OmniRig, Git, MSYS2 and VS Code use --> Y/Yes or N/No

- Qt deployment now just runs the Installer and/or Maintenance Tool and no longer offers a scripted deployment option.
-Use:
- --> Y/Yes or N/No
+ For Qt Installations:

+   Y = Default ( 6.6.3 )
+   N = Skip Installation

+   Qt 5.15.2 must be deployed from Archive using the Qt Maintenance Tool.

- NOTE: VC Runtimes, Git, Qt and MSYS2 are mandatory to build JT-software.
-The Latest PowerShell is highly recommended.
+ NOTES: VC Runtimes, Git, Qt & MSYS2 are mandatory to build JT-software.

+ The Latest PowerShell is highly recommended for improved performance.

 * Enter Your Install/Redeployment Selection(s):

- (recommended) Latest PowerShell (Y|N) .:
+ (reauired) Latest PowerShell (Y|N) .:
 ```
 - The latest PowerShell (i.e. PowerShell 7) is highly recommended as it has considerable performance benefits.
 Select 'Y' even if you already have it deployed.